CyanEngineer/PokemonRandomizer/README.md

 - Arceus and Silvally are the only Pokemon using the pokemon_v2_pokemonformtypes.
 Their Normal forms do not, though
 - Ogerpon form sprites are misaligned
 - Missing form sprites
-  - Sawsbuck
+  - Deerling + Sawsbuck
   - Pichu
+  - Vivillon
-  - Floette colors
+  - Floette + Florges colors
   - Cherrim
   - Unown
+  - Shellos (+ Gastrodon?)